dwp/social-search/README.md

 $ elasticsearch &
 ```

+Note, the application config has the default Elastic Search address of `localhost:9200`.
+If your instance of Elastic Search is at a different location, you will need to edit the `src/main/resources/application.conf` file accordingly.
+You will also need to enter the Meaning Cloud API key in the config, if you wish to extract any entities/concepts.

 ## Indexing
 At present, the indexing job requires an json data file, generated using the `slack-api-export` tool (which can be found in the Innovation space on Gitlab).
 The file contains a list of users and their messages.
 As part of the indexing job, each message is passed through a [third-party topic extraction API](https://www.meaningcloud.com/developer/topics-extraction) which identifies entities and concepts.
 These, along with the original message contents, are indexed into Elastic Search.